ilopushenko/miev0_matlab_interface/README.md

    * (Current) Version 1.2.
 Built with interleaved MATLAB MEX API.
 Supports **MATLAB R2022a** and all subsequent releases.
 Binary file: [`mlMIEV0.mexw64`](https://github.com/ilopushenko/miev0_matlab_interface/releases/download/v1.2/mlMIEV0.mexw64) (x64 only).
 Important: different [example script](https://github.com/ilopushenko/miev0_matlab_interface/releases/download/v1.2/example_scattered_intensities.m) is applicable.
 Both releases are identical in terms of the produced results, so it is up to you to decide which version to use.
 If you have older MATLAB, go on with the legacy version, if you have newer MATLAB - I would advice to use the current version.
 > [!IMPORTANT]
 > There are some differences in the definition of input integer parameters between these two versions.
-Please, pay attention to the differences in the example scripts, explained at the end of next section.
+Please, pay attention to the corresponding example scripts, as well as to explanations provided at the end of next section.

 2. **Linux**.
 Current version 1.2, built with interleaved API.
 Supports **MATLAB R2023b** and all subsequent releases.
 Binary file: [`mlMIEV0.mexa64`](https://github.com/ilopushenko/miev0_matlab_interface/releases/download/v1.2/mlMIEV0.mexa64) (x64 only).
 Corresponding [example script](https://github.com/ilopushenko/miev0_matlab_interface/releases/download/v1.2/example_scattered_intensities.m).